Waseeq28/audiobook-assistant/PROJECT_REQUIREMENTS.md

 ## Key Features

 - LibriVox API integration that provides DRM-free audio files.
-- A button which can be tapped by the user when a recording is being played
+- A search feature for getting audiobooks from LibriVox and an upload feature which lets user upload from mobile storage
+- An audio player for the audiobooks
+- An AI Assistant button in the audio player tapping which leads to a totally automated and immediate "Assistant Flow" as follows:

+    1) An audio clip is created and transcribed (clip-transcription) with a window of few seconds before and after the current timestamp to provide the context of the audiobook
-- User asks a question regarding the timestamp context (e.g, meaning of a word or details of an event mentioned in that particular moment of audiobook)
+    2) The voice recorder is enabled, user asks the question (e.g, meaning of a word or details of an event mentioned), which is then transcribed (user-transcription)
-- The timestamp context and user query are sent to the AI
+    3) Both clip and user transcriptions are sent to an AI which has the audiobook context and the user's query
-- AI responds with voice being aware of the book timestamp context and user query
-- User can tap the button again and resume listening to the audiobook after receiving the answer

-## MVP-focused Development Plan

-- Stage 1 – LibriVox UI Shell: Build Expo screens for browsing/searching titles, book details, and core playback controls against mocked data.
-- Stage 2 – LibriVox Integration: Connect the UI to the LibriVox API (audiobooks, audiotracks) to search, fetch metadata, and stream DRM-free audio.
-[API reference: https://librivox.org/api/info]
-- Stage 3 – Audio Experience: Implement background playback, timestamp capture, and resilience for slow networks or long recordings.
-- Stage 4 – Assistant Pipeline: Capture current playback context, call the AI service, and return synthesized voice responses while pausing/resuming audio appropriately.
+    4) AI gives a response, and the response is converted to voice
+    5) Once the flow is completed and user's query is answered, audiobook playback can be manually resumed by the user

+- Create test UIs for every step, but once success is confirmed for each component, the test UI is removed.
+- Final UI has a minimalist, user frinedly player with one button for controlling the Assistant Flow.
+Rest of processing happens in the background
+- The button uses text for indicating the status (listening, processing, speaking).

 ## Audio Clipper Requirement

-Implement an audio clipping capability that can extract a short window around the current playback timestamp, return the clipped snippet for local preview, and supply the same segment to downstream transcription.
+Implement an audio clipping service using Vercel serverless deployment.
+It can extract a short window around the current playback timestamp, return the clipped snippet for local preview, and supply the same segment to downstream transcription.